MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 # Kiosk apps for assigned access: Best practices

-In Windows 10, you use the Lock framework and assigned access to create a kiosk app that enables users to interact with a single app on a device.
-This document describes how to implement a kiosk app and describes best practices.
-All sample code is written in C# but should be easily translatable to the language of your choice, because the underlying framework is Windows RT.
-This document is written for OEMs and ISVs who want to write kiosk apps for their customers.
+In Windows 10, you can use assigned access to create a kiosk app, which enables users to interact with just a single Universal Windows app on a device.
+This topic describes how to implement a kiosk app, and best practices.

-## <span id="Terms"></span><span id="terms"></span><span id="TERMS"></span>Terms
+There are two different experiences that assigned access provides:

+1. The single-app kiosk experience
+    1. Assign one app to an account.
+When a user logs in, they will have access to only this app and nothing else on the system.
+During this time, the kiosk device is locked, with the kiosk app running above the lock screen.
+This experience is often used for public-facing kiosk machines. see [Set up a kiosk on Windows 10 Pro, Enterprise, or Education](https://docs.microsoft.com/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions) for more information.

+2. THe multi-app kiosk experience (available in Windows 10, version 1709 and later)
+    1. You can assign one or more apps to an account.
+When a user logs in, the device will start in a restricted shell experience with access to only your selected apps.
+See [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps) for more information.

+> [!NOTE]
+> This article describes the single-app kiosk experience only.
+In the multi-app experience, selected apps run in a regular desktop context and require no special handling or modification.

+## Terms

 <table>